SivilTaram/dl4c.github.io/callforpapers.md

 This year, ICLR is discontinuing the separate “Tiny Papers” track, and is instead requiring each workshop to accept short paper submissions, with an eye towards inclusion; see ​​https://iclr.cc/Conferences/2025/CallForTinyPapers for more details.
 Authors of these papers will be earmarked for potential funding from ICLR, but need to submit a separate application for Financial Assistance that evaluates their eligibility.
 This application for Financial Assistance to attend ICLR 2025 will become available on https://iclr.cc/Conferences/2025/ at the beginning of February and close on March 2nd.

-For any questions about the Tiny Papers track, please contact the DEI Chairs in the slack channel #tiny-papers or at diversity-chairs@iclr.cc.

 In DL4C workshop, we welcome Tiny / Short Papers submissions with these goals:
 * Create alternative entry points to research, and in particular, approachable avenues for beginners to enter and enjoy the ICLR community;
 * Celebrate intermediate breakthroughs in representation learning research;